Skip to content

 • 14:00-15:30 Session 6.2.1: Closing session: Presentation of Certificates of Attendance

-The selected candidates will be sent a link to register online for the Course.
+Selected candidates will be sent a link to complete online registration for the course and to pay the registration fee corresponding to their modality of participation.

 Go back to top of the page